WojciechKrakowiak/letterize/README.md

 ## TODOs

-- Make "targets" option accept html element object or array of html objects as well
 - Provide some examples with "list" and "listAll" properties
 - Provide some use cases (i.e. with anime.js library)